neuratwin/latlongcalculator/README.md

 # See the source code in the python file

-#individual coordinates or batch operation can be done
+individual or batch operation can be done from two available function Multiple coordinate changes are also possbile

+Depends on pyproj library.